guitarvydas/guitarvydas.github.io/_posts/2021-10-03-Wheel Reinvention.md

 - "Parsing" GREP + "parsing sed" (Parsing Find and Replace)
 - Based on Ohm-JS
-- currently blocked on syntactic silliness, e.g. `await` (due to my unfamiliarity with JS)
+- currently blocked on syntactic silliness, e.g. `await` (due to my unfamiliarity with JS) (I welcome help)
 - [WIP](https://github.com/guitarvydas/firstclasscomments).
 (Firstclasscomments is an extension of my langjam entry, which shows how to compile diagrams to code).

 DLLs can be subsumed by HTTP servers.